Skip to main content

 Utilize Rider Switch or Child Swap

 One way to minimize wait times is to take advantage of rider switch.
 Traveling with small children means they may not always meet the height requirement or be afraid to ride.
 At Disney World, up to 2 guests can utilize the rider switch function.
-This allows one adult and participating children to go through the line, or Lightning Lane, while the other adult waits with the younger child.
+This allows one adult and participating children to go through the line standyby line or Lightning Lane while the other adult waits with the younger child.

-Note: Each guest who wants to ride using Lightning Lane must pay for Disney Genie+ or the Individual Lightning Lane attraction.
+Note: Each guest who wants to ride using Lightning Lane must pay for Lightning Lane Multi-Pass or Lightning Lane Single Pass.
 While the children will get to ride more than once, each paying adult may only use their Lightning Lane entitlement once.

 Disney Dining Plan Options

-Finally, the Disney Disney Plan has not yet returned for guests to utilize.
-Coming up with your own Disney Dining Plan may sound daunting, but it doesn’t have to be.
 Mobile ordering is one of my favorite things to save money and time at Disney Parks.
 Restaurants, and some snack locations, that accept mobile orders do not require reservations, which keeps dining from taking up too much of those precious, sometimes limited park hours.
+However, if you are interested in the Disney Dining Plan, you must book a vacation package (tickets and a hotel room) if you want to try it out.

 Looking for a way to save since you’ve splurged on other aspects of your vacation?
 Consider bringing your own food to the parks (yes, that is allowed) or cooking in your hotel room if you have a kitchen.
 You paid for the larger accommodations, so take advantage of access to more than just a mini-fridge!